babadanial/HydraGame/README.md

 # HydraGame

 Welcome!
-This repository contains the contents of the HydraGame project written by Daniel Akbarzadeh.
+This repository contains the contents of the HydraGame project written by Daniel Akbarzadeh, made as part of a project for one of my courses at UW.

 ---
 ### Project Files